 Established in 2018, the Alfred State Police Academy serves as a regional training center to offer high quality training to current and future law enforcement professionals.
 See the CCET page to find related professional development courses underway.
-The Basic Course for Police is now scheduled for May 14, 2019.
-Add your name to our list if you are interested in receiving more information about joining the very first class.
+The Basic Course for Police is now scheduled for May 12, 2020.
+Add your name to our list if you are interested in receiving more information about joining our second class

 The Alfred State Police Academy is designed to serve recruits both pre-employment (Phase I) and employed (Phase II) while earning the Basic Course for Police Officers Certificate.
 The Academy directly benefits the entire Western New York region and provides police departments in Allegany and neighboring counties with high-quality law enforcement training opportunities and access to the corresponding certifications.